- Zygomatic implants are an alternative to traditional implants for people with severe bone loss in the jaw.

 Are zygomatic dental implants painful?

-Your dentist or oral surgeon will administer anesthetic and ensure you are comfortable throughout the procedure.
+Your dentist or oral surgeon will administer an anesthetic and ensure you are comfortable throughout the procedure.
 Feeling pressure and vibrations are normal, but the procedure should not be painful.

 What are possible complications after zygoma implant surgery?